teuteuguy/sputnik/README.md

 * When creating a device, deal with the certificates ?
 * Create a location picker for the solutions

-* Put back the admin to manage the users, and the profile ?
-* Add current version to the appVariables
-* Change home page to be more descriptive
 * Add SQS functino for anonymous logging
 * Attach cert function from UI
-* Initialize the shadow when provisioning
 * Move the common lambda stuff to Lambda layers !
 * Attach policies
 * Attach IAM